TezosTaqueria/taqueria/website/docs/tasks/show-protocols.md

 ---
-title: bake
+title: show-protocols
 ---

-A task used to bake a block for a sandbox when baking is disabled.
+A task used to display the list of protocols supported by the sandbox.

 Refer to one of the following:
 - [The Flextesa plugin](/docs/plugins/plugin-flextesa)